Contact this department: 785-248-2915

 - Plans and conducts inservices and educational programs for employees of Ransom Memorial Hospital and the community

-The Infection Control Department at Ransom Memorial Hospital provides educational in-services and participates in a proactive education program for staff.
+The Infection Prevention and Control Department at Ransom Memorial Hospital provides educational in-services and participates in a proactive education program for staff.
 Education focuses on infectious diseases and preventing the spread of infection.
-The Infection Control Manager monitors patient care areas in the hospital facility for possible infection control concerns.
+The Director of Infection Prevention and Control monitors patient care areas in the hospital facility for possible infection control concerns.

 Proper Handwashing Procedure

 - Wet all hand surfaces with warm, running water